Equipment Acquired Through an External Transfer to the University of Minnesota

 - the equipment must have a useful life of 1 year or greater

 If no formal appraisal exists for the transferred equipment item, or if the equipment does not meet the above criteria, then it cannot be classified as a capital equipment asset.

 To acquire the capital equipment asset through external transfer:

 - The department receives from another educational and/or research institution an equipment item.

-- The department submits to Inventory Services a completed form UM 1675 and copies of any documentation provided by the originating institution, sponsor, and/or principal investigator.
+- The department submits to Accounting Services a completed form UM 1675 and copies of any documentation provided by the originating institution, sponsor, and/or principal investigator.
 Such documentation should include a letter from the sponsor's contracting officer approving the transfer of the active sponsored award and the associated equipment item.
 Additional documentation should include a formal appraisal of the equipment item.

-- Inventory Services determines whether the equipment item is a capital asset or non-capital equipment, based on the criteria above.
-If the equipment is classified as a capital equipment asset, then it is assigned a University ID number and is recorded in PeopleSoft Asset Management as a capital equipment asset.
+- Accounting Services determines whether the equipment item is a capital asset or non-capital equipment, based on the criteria above.
+If the equipment is classified as a capital equipment asset, then it is assigned a University ID number and is recorded in EFS Asset Management as a capital equipment asset.
 If the equipment is considered non-capital equipment, then it is managed according to the policies and procedures of the department's Resource Responsibility Center (RRC).